Aidbox Docs

 This functionality is available starting from Aidbox version 2605.

-This page sets up an AidboxTopicDestination that streams FHIR resource changes into Delta-Lake tables — Databricks-managed Unity Catalog tables, or external Delta tables on S3 / GCS / Azure ADLS that you own.
+This page sets up an AidboxTopicDestination that streams FHIR resource changes into a Databricks Unity Catalog managed Delta table.
 Rows are flattened by a ViewDefinition so analytics consumers see columns, not nested FHIR JSON.

 Background

-"Data Lakehouse" is the generic name for the destination category — a hybrid of object-storage data lake and warehouse, implemented here on top of the Delta Lake table format.
-Concretely the module writes Delta-formatted tables that can live on plain cloud object storage you own, or in Databricks Unity Catalog managed storage; either way the destination kind is the same (data-lakehouse-at-least-once).
+"Data Lakehouse" is the generic name for the destination category: a hybrid of object-storage data lake and warehouse, built on top of the Delta Lake table format.
+The module writes a Delta-formatted Unity Catalog managed table.

 If you're already comfortable with Databricks, Unity Catalog, and Delta Lake, skip to Overview.